GISCODE/arcgis-python-api2022/talks/uc2018/Plenary/pools/README.md

 <sub>  Green or Clean Pools </sub>

 ## Enviroment Setup

-The project used Amazon p2.xlarge for training and inference.Fast.ai V2 community AMI(ami-c6ac1cbc) was used, as it comes set up with all the required enviroments and libraries.
+The project uses PyTorch and fast.ai deep learning libraries for training and deploying deep learning models.
+An easy and efficient way to set up the environment with the required libraries and the necessary GPU support is to create an EC2 instance using Amazon Web Services.
+Any AWS GPU compute instance, such as `p2.xlarge` will do.
+The fastai-part1v2-p2 (ami-c6ac1cbc) AMI comes set up with all the required enviroments and libraries.
 To setup your own AWS instance follow [this guide](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/aws_ami_gpu_setup.md)

-After setting the AMI up you need to run the following commands.
+After setting the AMI up you need to run the following commands to update the environment.
 ```shell
 sudo apt update
 sudo apt upgrade